 A pre-planned funeral service relieves your family of the emotional stress that comes with arranging everything while mourning your passing.
 What’s more, you get a funeral plan that is tailored to your preferences and fits right into your budget.

 The Fine Print

-Your monies are placed in FDIC-insured certificates of deposit which provide you, as a consumer, with the combined financial benefit of safe, no risk investments that give you a maximum rate of interest.
-The interest accrued will offset any rising costs associated with the service and merchandise you have selected.
-New York State has the strongest consumer laws in the nation, you can be confident that your funeral funds are well protected.
+When you trust Weinstein Chapels with your pre-planned funeral arrangements, your monies are automatically placed in FDIC-insured certificates of deposit.
+This provides you (as the client) the benefits of a safe, no-risk investment on top of a maximum rate of interest.
+The interest accrued by your investment will offset any rising cost associated with all the services and merchandise you have selected.
+With the NY State having the strongest consumer laws in the US, you can be confident that your funeral funds are safe and well protected.

-A revocable trust is set up and the funds deposited will be available when they are needed and used as you intended.
-The account may be cancelled at any time, for any reason and your monies will be returned.
+A revocable trust is set up for depositing funds, which will be available and ready when they are needed for use as you had intended.
+Accounts may also be cancelled at any time and for any reason, with your monies sure to be returned.

-Any person applying for Medicaid can set aside funds for the sole purpose of paying their funeral expenses as part of the spend-down process to Medicaid eligibility.
-The funeral funds you set aside will not be counted as part of your financial resources.
-New York State law requires that these funds be placed in an irrevocable trust, making certain that they will be available when they are needed and used for the sole purpose of your funeral.
+An individual applying for Medicaid may also set aside funds for the purpose of paying for their funeral expenses.
+This funeral fund will not be counted as part of your financial resources.
+NY State Law dictates that these funds be placed in an irrevocable trust to make sure that they are available when needed and will only be used for the sole purpose of your funeral.

 Should you have more questions and concerns—and you probably do—don’t hesitate to contact us or schedule a visit so we can discuss your pre-planning options.
 Our funeral directors will be more than happy to provide you with the answers you need and guide you through the entire process.